scottdj92/deaf-creator/README.md

-# total-dev
-A basic SSR landing page for marketing purposes
+# The landing page website for the Deaf Creator conference

 ## Getting Started